wasm-rs/async-executor/README.md

 core idea behind it is to expose a reasonable amount of **explicit** controls over the its operations.
 You need to run the executor explicitly, you can block on futures (again, explicitly -- which gives you a limited ability to do scoped futures).
 It does come with minor trade-offs.
-For example, if you want to use async APIs from your host environment, you can't simply `await` on then, as the executor won't yield to the browser until told to do so.
+For example, if you want to use async APIs from your host environment, you can't simply `await` on them, as the executor won't yield to the browser until told to do so.
 However, this is typically solved by simply running a permanent task that loops yielding to the browser.

 Ultimately, if this amount of control is beneficial for your case, then perhaps